HMML Folio Help

 - Older Mac OS X systems prior to version 10.9 may appear to run, but specific features such as search and feedback corrections or additions may be inoperable.

-- Because of the high-resolution of the images used in vHMML, users with slow internet connections may experience a delay in image loading.
+- Because of the high-resolution of the images used, users with slow internet connections may experience a delay in image loading.